Name: US 278 Complete Street Project

 Description: This $7M project, funded through a combination of federal, state, and local funds, converts a section of US 278 from Sams Crossing to Ashton Place from 5 vehicular lanes to 3 vehicular lanes with a multi-use path for cyclist and pedestrians.
 The project will widen sidewalks for pedestrians, add decorative, pedestrian lights, canopy trees, add ADA ramps, crosswalks at intersections, landscaping, seating areas, safety enhancements and parallel parking thru much of the corridor.

 Status: The Georgia Department of Transportation approved the concept plan and right-of-way plans.
 Construction drawings are underway for this project.
-Right-of-way conversations with property owners from whom we need property to close curb cuts is expected to begin 1Q of 2021.
-Construction is currently slated to start in June of 2022.
+Right-of-way conversations with property owners began in the spring of 2021.
+Construction is currently slated to start in summer of 2022.

 Projected Construction Start Date: 2022